AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segments-purpose.md

 snippet: y
 ---

-# Segments: Purpose, Composition, and Rules{#segments-purpose-composition-and-rules}
+# Segments: Purpose, Composition, and Rules {#segments-purpose-composition-and-rules}

 Describes segments, their constituent parts, and rule creation with Segment Builder.